Paraphraser/PiBuilder/README.md

 #         is twice real RAM, with a maximum limit of 2GB.
 In practice,
 #         this will usually result in 2GB of swap space.
 You should
 #         consider this if your Pi boots from SSD.
+#      VM_SWAP=custom
+#         applies whatever patching instructions are found in:
+#            ./support/etc/dphys-swapfile.patch
+#         Same as "automatic" but does not check if running from SD.
 #      VM_SWAP=default
 #         the Raspberry Pi OS defaults apply.
 In practice, this means
 #         swap is enabled and the swap space is 100MB.